SanForgeStudio/LuaNodeEditor/README.md

 The overall application idea in a flowchart:

 <img alt="flowchart" src="https://github.com/SanForgeStudio/LuaNodeEditor/assets/97965051/12b3d742-63d8-478a-94a2-58c566f9b19e" width="300" />

-# Why Choose us?
-Our tool is not designed to work with only one application like many game engine have, but instead it is designed to be used with any Lua powered application.
-You can see our tool a combination of Visual Studio + Lua + Google Scratch into one.

 # License?
 The Lua Node Editor is a **Proprietary Licenced** application that is not open source.